Ladysnake/Ladysnake.github.io/wiki/requiem/possession.md

 ## Mob Interactions

+### Possession Detection

 Even while possessing other mobs, **some aggressive mobs** might become suspicious of you and **attack you if you move too close.**

 This Mechanic **can be configured using [gamerules](configuration#gamerules)**.

+### Enderporting

+Trying to possess Endermen without removing their soul first will make them teleport, dragging the player with them.

 ## Loot Mechanics